soulsoiledit/geode-finder/README.md

 ## Installation

-### Github Releases
+### GitHub Releases

-(WIP)
+1. An executable for Windows is located in GitHub releases.

 ### Cargo

-This guide assumes that you already have Rust and the Cargo toolchain installed and working.
+This guide assumes that you already have Rust and Cargo installed and working.

-1. Use `cargo build --release` to compile the program.
+1. Use `cargo install geode-finder` to compile and install the program.

-2. The executable will be located in the `target/release` directory.
+2. The executable will be located your cargo binary directory.

 ## Usage